 Terms and conditions

-This year's European Inventor Award will see one of the 15 shortlisted finalists take home the Popular Prize 2019.
+This year's European Inventor Award will see one of the 15 finalists take home the Popular Prize 2021.
 Which inventor this honour should go to will be decided solely by a public vote.
 Voters can find out more about all the nominated inventors and their innovations by viewing their profiles (text, images and videos) on the website of the European Patent Office (EPO) www.epo.org.

-Votes in the Popular Prize category can be cast online on the dedicated EPO website popular-prize.epo.org from 7 May 2019, 10.00 hrs CEST.
+Votes in the Popular Prize category can be cast online on the dedicated EPO website popular-prize.epo.org from 4 May 2021, 10.00 hrs CEST.
 The end of the voting will take place during the ceremony on 17 June 2021, after the announcement of the winner in the category Lifetime achievement.

 When participants vote for the first time, they will be asked to confirm that the details entered are correct by clicking a link sent by email.
 This is necessary to complete the process and submit a valid vote.

 The votes will be counted on 17 June 2021, the day on which the winner will be announced at the online European Inventor Award ceremony.